ssg/streetcoder/README.md

 referenced in my book [Street Coder](https://streetcoder.org) published by Manning Publications.

+# modern branch

+Source code in this "modern" branch is modified to adhere to the latest .NET standards and coding practices, so the readers can get an idea how to apply existing techniques on the newer frameworks.

+The main changes are:

+- Nullability semantics are adhered in all possible projects.
+(Not the .NET Framework ones, obviously)
+- Newer language constructs like primary constructors, record types are used as much as possible unless it hinders the message of the code example.

 # requirements

 Almost all projects target .NET 6.
 They targeted .NET 5 originally, but .NET 5 support